-- For centuries Venetians have used the gondola as their main mode of transportation and now you get to emulate them.
-For only a few bucks you can experience a classic gondola ride.
-It’s a must-do round these parts
+- For centuries Venetians have used the gondola as their main mode of transportation and now you can enjoy your own private boat – it's the best way to see Venice

-Make your way through storied Venice the only way worth considering: by gondola.
+Make your way through storied Venice and feel like a true Venetian as you stretch out in your authentic gondola.
 Hundreds of years of history float right before your eyes while the seasoned gondolier steers you through watery streets.
-It’s a must-do in La Serenissima (the Bride of the Sea).
+It’s a must-do in La Serenissima.

 Don’t be surprised if you attract a little envy on this voyage.
-Most tourists quickly part with a hundred bucks for a short gondola ride, while you’ll parade over the water for just a few bucks.
-But that’s our secret… psst!
+Most tourists easily part with a hundred bucks for a short gondola ride, while you’ll be parading over the water for a pittance.
+But that’s our secret… shhh!

-- The mooring place is the same for departure as well as arriving
+- The mooring place is the same for departure and arriving

 Cancellations are possible up to 24 hours before your visit date.

 The ride was ok, but it was raining